8/14/2024

 Cameron Groom

 Yes, there have.
-I think it's fair to say we count, I would say four of the top five largest diagnostics companies in the world as direct customers.
-We now are counting the majority of the largest proficiency testing and accreditation organizations as clients, direct clients, and the majority of the world's largest clinical laboratories have become direct clients.
-So as you qualify yourself as a direct vendor to these different companies, that starts with a few skews, and then it becomes easier to ask the question, hey, what other problems can we solve for you?
+I think it's fair to say we count, I would say, four of the top five largest diagnostics companies in the world as direct customers. we now are counting the majority of the largest proficiency testing and accreditation organizations as clients, direct clients, and the majority of the world's largest clinical laboratories have become direct clients.
+So as you qualify yourself as a direct vendor to these different companies, That starts with a few SKUs, and then it becomes easier to ask the question, hey, what other problems can we solve for you?
 What other products can we be providing?
-And as we open these accounts, building the business with each of them is a very clear objective of our company, and we're doing it, I think,
+And as we open these accounts, building the business with each of them is a very clear objective of our company, and we're doing it, I think, well.

 speaker